raspi/BuildingNAS/README.md

 * ZFS implementation might have a bug

 ## Motherboard
-* Motherboard might have IRQ conflict issue that hangs computer or slows it down
+* Motherboard may have IRQ conflict issue that hangs computer or slows it down

 ## Power Supply Unit (PSU)
 * PSUs will lose power capacity over time